KenKundert/inform/README.rst

 fmt(msg, \*args, \**kwargs):
     Similar to ''.format(), but it can pull arguments from the local scope.

+render(obj):
+    Recursively convert an object to a string with reasonable formatting.
+Has built in support for the base Python types (None, bool, int, float, str, set, tuple, list, and dict).
+If you confine yourself to these types, the output of render() can be read by the Python interpreter.
+Other types are converted to string with repr().

 plural(count, singular_form, plural_form = *None*):
     Produces either the singular or plural form of a word based on a count.
     The count may be an integer, or an iterable, in which case its length is